Country Guide: Australia

 - Sea freight clearance times vary from 12-15 working days depending on mode of sea freight and the destination location.

-- Airfreight clearance takes approximately 5 to 7 working days depending on documentation received and destination location.
+- Airfreight clearance takes approximately 5-7 working days depending on documentation received and destination location.

-- An inventory of alcohol is required for Australian Customs to assess the duty and taxes payable, which are generally 50% of the alcohol's purchase value.
+- An inventory of alcohol is required for Australian Customs to assess the duty and taxes payable, which are generally 50% of the alcohol's purchase value for wine and 150% for spirits.

 - Registration papers from country of origin